jeremyfromearth/jeremyfromearth.com/_posts/2015-09-23-research-and-development-roadmap.md

 heading: Research and Development Roadmap
 ---

-Here is a list of tools that I intend to dig into over the next few months as I set out to become a Data Scientist.
-The plan here is to create some small project using each of the following tools.
+Here is a list of tools that I am going to dig into over the next few months.
+The plan here is to create a small project using each of the following tools.
 Then I'll post them either in the blog or projects sections of this site.

 ### Mining
 * [Scrapy](http://scrapy.org)